Are your posts not being seen by the right people on LinkedIn? Let's fix that with these 3 strategies.

 - Feb 13

-- 5 min read
+- 6 min read

 You know that your ideal clients are on LinkedIn, yet they aren't engaging with your posts.

-Strategy 1) Refine Your LinkedIn Network (Add + Subtract!)
+Strategy 1) Refine your LinkedIn network (add + subtract!).

 A refined LinkedIn network helps the right people see your posts.
 We don't want your LinkedIn network filled with irrelevant connections, such as high school classmates you haven't talked to in ages, past colleagues in unrelated industries, or random people who added you years ago.

-I recommend taking two steps:
+To counter this reality, I recommend taking two steps:

-Strategy 2) Write for One Specific Persona
+Strategy 2) Write your posts for your ideal clients.

 Your posts shouldn’t be written for everyone.
-Instead, they should feel like a direct conversation with one specific person—your ideal client.
+Instead, they should feel like a direct conversation with one specific person — your ideal client.
 That's because when content is too broad, it ends up resonating with no one.

 Here’s what I recommend doing: